Basic Training Supervision

 Responsibilities

-• Provide regular and timely feedback.
+• provide regular and timely feedback

-• Provide assistance with training and assessment.
+• provide assistance with training and assessment

-• Complete program administrative work as required by the DPE.
+• complete program administrative work as required by the DPE

 To apply

-There is usually at least one ES within a hospital or training site for Basic Training.
+There is usually at least 1 ES within a hospital or training site for Basic Training.
 Ideally an ES remains in this role for the duration of the training program or at least while the trainee is at your site.

-• You must be a Fellow of the RACP (Adult Medicine Division) or a Fellow of the RACP or other Specialty College (Paediatrics & Child Health Division).
+• you must be a Fellow of the RACP (Adult Medicine Division) or a Fellow of the RACP or other Specialty College (Paediatrics & Child Health Division).

-• You can self-nominate by emailing a Basic Training supervisor nomination form (DOC) to BasicTraining@racp.edu.au (Australia) and basic.training@racp.org.nz (Aotearoa New Zealand).
+• you can self-nominate by emailing a Basic Training supervisor nomination form (DOC) to BasicTraining@racp.edu.au (Australia) and basic.training@racp.org.nz (Aotearoa New Zealand).

 • You can be nominated by a trainee as part of their annual application for Basic Training after discussing the nomination with you or the DPE.